vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 **Example**:
 Traders on Market X are eligible for rewards based on maker fees paid.

-Party A, trading on Market X, has paid $100 in maker fees in one epoch.
+Party A, trading on Market X, has paid *$100* in maker fees in one epoch.

-The total maker fees paid by all parties in that market is $10,000.
+The total maker fees paid by all parties in that market is *$10,000*.

 Party A would receive $100 / $10,000 = 1% of the rewards for that epoch.

 #### Market creation reward metric
-The market creation reward metric is designed to incentivise successful market creation.
+The market creation reward metric is designed to incentivise creating markets that attract good trading volume.
+Rewards are awarded to the proposers of any markets that meet a certain total trade value.

-Rewards are awarded to the proposers of any markets that meet a certain total trade value in a given epoch.
-The threshold required is set by the network parameter `market.liquidityProvision.minLpStakeQuantumMultiple`, and can be changed via governance vote.
+The threshold for what counts as 'enough' trading volume is a formula that takes into account the value of the network parameter `rewards.marketCreationQuantumMultiple`, as well as the settlement asset's quantum to assess the market's size.

 **Example**: